cubbK/microfe_reimagined/README.md

 I set myself the task to see how far I can get with already existing popular frameworks to do microfrontends.

-DISCLAIMER: this is an exercise and not meant to compete with anyone
+**DISCLAIMER**: this is an exercise and not meant to compete with anyone, prove or suggest anything.
+It's just a fun experiment.

 ## Requirements: